On-Farm Produce Safety

 Kansas State University (KSU), University of Missouri (MU), and Lincoln University (LU) Extension are looking for volunteers to allow KSU to conduct on-farm produce safety assessment on their farm, both before and after a training workshop.
 This assessment is part of a training research project and the results of your assessment will NOT be shared with regulatory bodies or any other entity, but will only be used to help improve the effectiveness of our produce safety trainings.

-Our thanks to the K-State Center for Engagement and Community Development Incentive Grant for funding this project.
+Our thanks to the Kansas Department of Agriculture, as well as USDA NIFA, and the K-State Center for Engagement and Community Development Incentive Grant for their support of this produce safety work.